 The Green River Wind Farm is an up to 212 megawatt (MW) wind farm under development in Whiteside and Lee Counties in Illinois.
 The project is a development of Geronimo Energy, LLC, a utility-scale developer based out of Edina, Minnesota.
 Green River is located on approximately 13,500 acres of flat agricultural land in north central Illinois.
 This site was chosen because the land boasts tremendously competitive wind speeds, and it is situated next to Walnut Ridge Wind Farm, another Geronimo Energy development.
 Geronimo plans to construct up to 60 turbines and will work with both local and nationally respected construction partners to bring the project to completion.
 Green River currently includes 45 participating landowners.
-Construction on the project is anticipated to begin as soon as the spring of 2015.
+Construction on the project is anticipated to occur 2016-2017.

 |Operational Capacity:||up to 212 megawatts (mw)|

 |Acres in Project Footprint:||Approximately 13,500, with less than 39 acres taken

 |Local Community Fund:||up to $42,400/ year|